MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 5. Select the option that best applies to what you want to do and follow the wizard.
 6. Once completed, run the *MOMCertImport.exe* tool to ensure Operations Manager has the new serial number (reversed) of the certificate if it changed, see the above section for further details.

 If certificate renewal via this method is not available, use the prior steps to request a new certificate or with the organization’s certificate authority.
-Install and import the new certificate for use by the Operations Manager.
+Install and import (MOMCertImport) the new certificate for use by Operations Manager.

 ### Optional: Configure certificate auto-enrollment and renewal